MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Introduction/Introduction-of-Zigbee-Neighbor-Exchange.md

 </div>
 </br>

 The incoming cost and outgoing cost are represented by 3-bit value, valid range from 1 to 7, the smaller, the better.
+In EmberZnet, only 1,3,5 is being used.
+Link cost 7 is only used when the neighbor is considered unreachable.

 ### 2.2.1.
 Incoming Cost
 The incoming cost is calculated by the reception side.
 The valid range of the incoming cost is 1 ~ 7, the smaller the better.
 When a link status message is received, the reception device will calculate the incoming cost from the LQI.
 As the valid range of the LQI is 0 ~ 255, the bigger the better, there is an algorithm mapping the LQI into incoming cost.